lindaprotocol/wallet-cli/README.md

         "value": 74999999999980000
     }
 ],)
-  # (cost trx 1000 trx for assetIssue)
+  # (cost lind 1000 lind for assetIssue)
-  # (You can query the trx balance and other asset balances for any account )
+  # (You can query the lind balance and other asset balances for any account )
 > TransferAsset TWzrEZYtwzkAxXJ8PatVrGuoSNsexejRiM 1000001 10000
 ```

-## How to issue a TRC10 token
+## How to issue a LRC10 token

-Each account can only issue **ONE** TRC10 token.
+Each account can only issue **ONE** LRC10 token.

-### Issue TRC10 tokens
+### Issue LRC10 tokens

-    > AssetIssue [OwnerAddress] AssetName AbbrName TotalSupply TrxNum AssetNum Precision StartDate EndDate Description Url FreeNetLimitPerAccount PublicFreeNetLimit FrozenAmount0 FrozenDays0 [...]
+    > AssetIssue [OwnerAddress] AssetName AbbrName TotalSupply LindNum AssetNum Precision StartDate EndDate Description Url FreeNetLimitPerAccount PublicFreeNetLimit FrozenAmount0 FrozenDays0 [...]
 FrozenAmountN FrozenDaysN

 OwnerAddress (optional)
 > The address of the account which initiated the transaction.
 > Default: the address of the login account.

 AssetName
-> The name of the issued TRC10 token
+> The name of the issued LRC10 token

 AbbrName
-> The abbreviation of TRC10 token
+> The abbreviation of LRC10 token

 TotalSupply
 > TotalSupply = Account Balance of Issuer + All Frozen Token Amount